 What images does your mind conjure up when you hear the word ‘trauma’?
 Trauma was not a word I truly understood until fairly recently – which considering my own ‘story’ is rather ironic.
 For me, the word trauma was a bit like the word ‘stress’.
 In my world, stress was bandied about with such Read More

-The Magical Memoir Writing Workshop will be of real value to any level of writer whether you are a dabbler, scribbler or a professional.
-This is also for people who have no writing experience whatsoever but are interested in a creative way to tap into their soul’s journey.
-Duration: 4 Read More
+Online version of this course now available The Magical Memoir Writing Workshop will be of real value to any level of writer whether you are a dabbler, scribbler or a professional.
+This is also for people who have no writing experience whatsoever but are interested in a creative way to Read More